 Tuesday, May 20, 2025

-Tapas-by Devi Nina Bingham
+Suffering as a Spiritual Offering-by Devi Nina Bingham

 There is a word--a concept in Hinduism that holds great significance.
 The Sanskrit word is "tapas."
 It means discipline; more exactly, disciplining oneself.
-Monks take this word to mean spiritual discipline, and mental purification.
-The Buddha starved himself in order to find the meaning of life (and found it not to work); this was his tapas.
+Monks take this word to mean spiritual discipline and mental purification.
+The Buddha starved himself in order to find the meaning of life (and found that it did not to work); this was his Tapasya.
 Tapas is denying ourselves what we want for what we really need.
-It is the opposite of gluttony, addiction and indulgence.
+It is the opposite of gluttony, addiction, and indulgence.
 Anytime we are suffering and growing as a result, we are enduring tapas.
 We do not ask to suffer as the Buddha did-it just drifts into our lives when heartbreak, illness, injury, death, or a divorce comes.
 So many situations in which we are involuntarily thrown in the water and asked to swim.
-We suffer the most when we do not have the strength or the skills to stay afloat yet are asked to stay in the water anyway.
+We suffer the most when we do not have the strength or the skills to stay afloat, yet are asked to stay in the water anyway.
 Suffering can engender a host of unwelcome emotions, among them anger, frustration, and hopelessness.

 No comments: